xtreme1-io/xtreme1/README.md

 # Key features #

- 1️⃣: Data labeling for images, 3D LiDAR and 2D&3D Sensor Fusion datasets
+ :one: Data labeling for images, 3D LiDAR and 2D&3D Sensor Fusion datasets

  :two: Built-in models for object detection, instance segmentation and classification

- 3️⃣: Configurable Ontology for label, attributes, and more
+ :three: Configurable Ontology for general classes (hierarchies) and attributes for use in your model training

  :four: Data management and quality control